Multiculturalism in Canada: Criticisms

 Canadian Neil Bissoondath in his book Selling Illusions: The Cult of Multiculturalism in Canada, argues that official multiculturalism limits the freedom of minority members, by confining them to cultural and geographic ethnic enclaves ("social ghettos").
 He also argues that cultures are very complex, and must be transmitted through close family and kin relations.
 To him, the government view of cultures as being about festivals and cuisine is a crude oversimplification that leads to easy stereotyping.

 Canadian Daniel Stoffman's book Who Gets In questions the policy of Canadian multiculturalism.
 Stoffman points out that many cultural practices (outlawed in Canada), such as allowing dog meat to be served in restaurants and street cockfighting, are simply incompatible with Canadian and Western culture.
 He also raises concern about the number of recent older immigrants who are not being linguistically integrated into Canada (i.e., not learning either English or French).
 He stresses that multiculturalism works better in theory than in practice and Canadians need to be far more assertive about valuing the "national identity of English-speaking Canada".

 Professor Joseph Garcea, the Department Head of Political Studies at the University of Saskatchewan, explores the validity of attacks on multiculturalism because it supposedly segregates the peoples of Canada.
 He argues that multiculturalism hurts the Canadian, Québécois, and indigenous cultures, identity, and nationalism projects.
 Furthermore, he argues, it perpetuates conflicts between and within groups.

 Some pundits, such as The Globe and Mail's Jeffrey Simpson and Carleton University journalism professor Andrew Cohen, have argued that the entire melting pot/mosaic dynamic is largely an imagined concept and that there remains little measurable evidence that American or Canadian immigrants as collective groups can be proven to be more or less "assimilated" or "multicultural" than each other.

+Some New Canadians, according to journalist Steven Edgington, have accused the Canadian Government of promoting only "an aroma" or a façade of multiculturalism, while being guilty of "religious intolerance", for example, whenever the moral and ethical codes of Eastern Religions such as Hinduism or Buddhism conflict with "Canadian values".

 Quebec society

-Despite an official national bilingualism policy, many commentators from Quebec believe multiculturalism threatens to reduce them to just another ethnic group.
+Despite an official federal bilingualism policy, many commentators from Quebec believe multiculturalism threatens to reduce them to just another ethnic group.
 Quebec's policy seeks to promote interculturalism, welcoming people of all origins while insisting that they integrate into Quebec's majority French-speaking society.
 In 2008, a Consultation Commission on Accommodation Practices Related to Cultural Differences, headed by sociologist Gerard Bouchard and philosopher Charles Taylor, recognized that Quebec is a de facto pluralist society, but that the Canadian multiculturalism model "does not appear well suited to conditions in Quebec".

-In June 2022, François Legault premier of Quebec said he's against multiculturalism.
+In June 2022, François Legault, premier of Quebec, said he is against multiculturalism.
+He said that he prefers the model of "interculturalism" and that all cultures should not be placed on the same level, with the French language and Quebec culture being the cornerstone of integration for newcomer.